 All immigrant visa applicants, regardless of age, require a medical examination prior to the issuance of a visa.
-Only a physician accredited by the U.S. Embassy can perform this exam.
-It is your responsibility to schedule a medical exam with the doctor listed below before your visa interview at the U.S. Embassy.
+Only a physician accredited by the U.S. Embassy in Beirut can perform this exam.
+It is your responsibility to schedule a medical exam with one of the doctors listed below before your visa interview at the U.S. Embassy.
 Medical examination results from other physicians will not be accepted.